d1joseph/pomodoro/README.md

 ## What Is it?
 Timebox your work with this Pomodoro timer app.
 Set your work timer (25 minutes by default), press **Start** and take a break (10 minutes by default) when the timer goes off.
 Each interval is **1 pomodoro**

 After three pomodoros, take a longer break (30 minutes by default) at the end of the fourth.
-Repeat until you're done.
+Repeat until you're done with your work.

 ## Prerequisites